-On 23 and 24 June 2015 in Madrid, Spain, the governments of Chile and Spain, in association with the Global Centre for the Responsibility to Protect and The Stanley Foundation, hosted the fifth annual meeting of the Global Network of R2P Focal Points.
-Senior government representatives from more than 50 countries from all regions of the globe participated in the meeting together with the UN Special Adviser on the Responsibility to Protect (R2P), Dr. Jennifer Welsh.
-The meeting opened with remarks by the Secretary of State for Foreign Affairs of Spain, H.E.
-Mr. Ignacio Ybañez Rubio, and the Ambassador of Chile to Spain, H.E.
-Mr. Francisco Marambio Vial.
+On 23 and 24 June 2015, in Madrid, the Governments of Chile and Spain, in association with the Global Centre for the Responsibility to Protect and the Stanley Foundation, hosted the fifth annual meeting of the Global Network of the Responsibility to Protect Focal Points.
+Senior government representatives from more than 50 countries from all regions of the globe participated in the meeting, together with the Special Adviser of the Secretary-General on the Responsibility to Protect, Jennifer Welsh.
+The meeting opened with remarks by the Secretary of State for Foreign Affairs of Spain, Ignacio Ybáñez Rubio, and the Ambassador of Chile to Spain, Francisco Marambio Vial.

-Sessions of the fifth annual meeting focused upon the theme of "10 Years of the Responsibility to Protect: Responding to New Challenges and Threats to Vulnerable Communities."
-During the meeting R2P Focal Points assessed what capacities their governments have built nationally and implemented internationally for the prevention of mass atrocities since the adoption of R2P at the 2005 World Summit.
-R2P Focal Points also discussed strategies for responding to new threats to populations, including crimes perpetrated by non-state actors.
-During these sessions, participants focused on the phenomenon of foreign fighters, besiegement of minority populations and targeted gender-based attacks, including kidnapping and disappearances.
+Sessions of the meeting focused on the theme of "Ten years of the responsibility to protect: responding to new challenges and threats to vulnerable communities".
+During the meeting, the responsibility to protect focal points assessed the capacities that their Governments had built nationally and implemented internationally for the prevention of mass atrocities since the adoption of the principle of the responsibility to protect at the 2005 World Summit.
+The focal points also discussed strategies for responding to new threats to populations, including crimes perpetrated by non-State actors.
+During the sessions, participants focused on the phenomenon of foreign fighters, the besiegement of minority populations and targeted gender-based attacks, including kidnapping and disappearances.

-Six thematic experts - Dr. Alex Bellamy of the Asia-Pacific Centre for the Responsibility to Protect, Dr. Luis Peral of Club de Madrid, UN Special Rapporteur on Minority Issues Rita Izsak, Dr. Patrick Travers of the UN Office on Genocide Prevention and the Responsibility to Protect, Lauren Wolfe of Women Under Siege and Saudatu Mahdi, the Bring Back our Girls Campaign Leader - facilitated the discussions.
-Participants closed www.globalr2p.org by reflecting upon how to deepen ongoing cooperation amongst R2P Focal Points now that the Global Network has expanded to include more than one quarter of UN membership.
+Six thematic experts - Alex Bellamy of the Asia-Pacific Centre on the Responsibility to Protect; Luis Peral of Club de Madrid; the Special Rapporteur on minority issues, Rita Izsak; Patrick Travers of the Office on Genocide Prevention and the Responsibility to Protect; Lauren Wolfe of Women Under Siege; and Saudatu Mahdi, leader of the "Bring Back our Girls" campaign - facilitated the discussions.
+Participants closed the meeting by reflecting upon ways to deepen ongoing cooperation among responsibility to protect focal points, now that the Global Network has expanded to include more than one quarter of the United Nations Member States.